How content creators can grow engaged audiences during high traffic events

 High traffic events: It’s all about planning

-Holidays such as Black Friday and Cyber Monday can be likened to a breaking news event, but with the added benefit of getting time to prepare for what’s to come.
+Higher-than-usual traffic during events such as Black Friday and Cyber Monday can be likened to breaking news, but with the added benefit of getting time to prepare for what’s to come.

 It shouldn’t take months to get ahead of holiday content planning.
 The playbook is already part of your multi-channel efforts.
 Now it’s a matter of setting up the reports and using your data playbook once you see real-time engagement.
 Here’s how.